01 of 05

 The 14-acre land will be the largest-ever single-themed land expansion at the Disneyland Resort.
 In theory, it will be similar to The Wizarding World of Harry Potter at Universal, where visitors are completely immersed in a fictional world.

-That world may include themed dining experiences that make you feel like you're in an unruly cantina on a remote outpost, according to a MiceAge report in October 2016.
-Gift shops may look like a street fair and Cast Members may show up in detailed costumes that make the look like residents of a universe far, far away.
+Gift shops may look like a street fair and Cast Members may show up in detailed costumes that make them look like residents of a universe far, far away.

 02 of 05